sideshowbandana/kube-sqs-autoscaler/README.md

 # k8s-sqs-autoscaler
 Kubernetes pod autoscaler based on queue size in AWS SQS

+# Note, this is heavily modified to support scaling based on average messages per pod rather than total messages

 ## Usage
 Create a kubernetes deployment like this:
 ```